Structured Settlements 4Real®Blog 2026

 There is an administrative cost to dicing payments in terms of resources that some insurers may not wish to absorb.
 Other insurers may deal with this issue by requiring that a complete payment be sold.
 For example, if you have a MetLife structured settlement with a $50,000 lump sum due in 2029 and you only need to sell $10,000 of it to raise the cash, you need to sell all $50,000.
 But others such as Berkshire Hathaway and former structured settlement annuity issuers such as John Hancock have established hardship programs where they will

 No, a payment servicing agreement is not necessary if you have not sold any any structured settlement payment rights.
 You will receive your structured settlement payment directly from the structured settlement annuity issuer by mail or direct deposit.
-You will be able to contact the annuity issuer for benficiary changes
+You will be able to contact the annuity issuer for benficiary changes,

-Yes, a structured settlement annuity issuer loses branding opportunities and being connected to its annuitant by ceding the slicing, dicing and administration to a payment servicing company.
-Let’s not forget to mention the reputational risk.
-A year after this post was written the SuttonPark Nightmare was in full swing.
+• A structured settlement annuity issuer loses branding opportunities and being connected to its annuitant by ceding the slicing, dicing and administration to a payment servicing company.

-Think about it.
+• Think about it.
 A structured settlement could be scheduled to pay over 30, 40 years or more.
 If someone sells a small amount of payments, to get themleves out of a pickle, they may have to deal with a servicer for the rest of the contract duration.

 Longevity